-2022-2023 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions What is minimalist music?
+2026-2027 - Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions What is minimalist music?
 What are the features of R&B music?
 How can a repeating motif be used?
 How can dynamics affect mood and create atmosphere?
 How do I play the notes B, A and G on a recorder?
 How can voices be used to represent sounds?
-Theme Composer studied BBC Ten Pieces: Short ride in a Fast Machine John Adams Let Your Spirit Fly BBC Ten Pieces: 'The Storm' interlude Benjamin Britten BBC Ten Pieces: Trailblazers: Earth Hans Zimmer Playing the recorder BBC Ten Pieces: No Place Like Kerry Andrew Key Learning Listening and appraising orchestral music from the late 20th Century.
+Theme Composer BBC Ten Pieces: Short ride in a Fast Machine John Adams Let Your Spirit Fly BBC Ten Pieces: 'The Storm' interlude Benjamin Britten BBC Ten Pieces: Trailblazers: Earth Hans Zimmer Playing the recorder BBC Ten Pieces: No Place Like Kerry Andrew studied Key Learning Listening and appraising orchestral music from the late 20th Century.
 Recognising and identifying musical motifs.
 Improvising and composing individually and as part of a group.
 Developing skills at playing a variety of tuned and untuned percussion musically.
 Preparing a performance in response to given stimulus.
 Learning to sing a song by heart.
 Singing in unison and in parts.
 Developing skills at playing a variety of tuned and untuned percussion musically.
 Exploring different possible arrangements of a piece of music.
-Preparing a group performance of their own arrangement. appraising music from the mid 20th Century.
+Preparing a group performance of their own arrangement.
+Listening and appraising music from the mid 20th Century.
 Recognising and identifying musical motifs.
-Listening and appraising modern orchestral music.
-Recognising how dynamics can be used to create mood.
+Thinking about the timbre of instruments and what they can be used to represent.
+Playing a range of percussion instruments with expression.
+Creating group compositions.
+Preparing a group performance. dynamics can be used to create mood.
 Improvising and composing a melody on tuned percussions individually and as part of a group.
-Performing group composition as part of a wider class piece.
-Recording melodies using formal notation; semibreves, minims and crotchets.
-Understanding the correct way to hold and play a recorder.
-Learning to play the notes B, A and G fluently on the recorder.
-Beginning to read formal notation by locating the positions of B, A and G on the stave Improvising and composing a melody based on the notes given.
-Preparing a performance of their own melody.
-Listening and appraising modern contemporary music.
+Performing group composition as part of a wider class piece. formal notation by locating the positions of B, A and G on the stave Listening and appraising modern contemporary music.
 Recognising and identifying different sounds that can be made with the voice and body.
 Replicating some of the noises made using their own voices and bodies.
 Improvising other vocal or body sounds that can represent sounds in the environment.
 Completing a group composition including a range of different

-Ongoing Developing a critical en gagement with music, childrei will evaluate the effectiveness o of their own work and that of o others, being able to suggest (vocal and body sounds.
+Ongoing evaluation improve. agement with music, children will evaluate the vocal and body sounds.
 Representing different sounds through graphic notation.
-Performing groups compositions to an audience of peers. evaluation improve.
-National Curriculum Listen with attention to detail and recall sounds with ncreasing aural memory. objectives Improvise and compose music for a range of purposes using the inter-related dimensions of music.
-Play and perform in solo and ensemble contexts, playing instruments with increasing accuracy, fluency, control and expression.
-Appreciate and understand a wide range of high-quality live and recorded music from great composers and musicians. ensemble contexts, using their voices with increasing control and expression.
-Playing instruments with increasing accuracy and fluency. compose music for a range of purposes using the inter-related dimensions of music.
-Playing instruments with increasing accuracy and fluency. compose music for a range of purposes using the inter-related dimensions of music.
+Performing groups compositions to an audience of peers. onstructive ways to National Curriculum objectives Improvise and compose music for a range of purposes using the inter-related dimensions of music. with increasing with accuracy and fluency. accuracy and and Improvise and compose music for a purposes ter-related of music.
+Improvise music for a range of purposes using the inter-related dimensions of music.
 Understand staff and other musical notations.
+Perform in ensemble playing with accuracy, expression.
 Playing instruments with increasing accuracy and fluency.
 Understand staff and other musical notations.
 Improvise and compose music for a range of purposes using the inter-related dimensions of music. graphic notations.
 Improvise and compose music for a range of purposes using the inter-related dimensions of music.